tekknolagi/tekknolagi.github.com/_posts/2024-06-01-scrapscript-baseline.md

 ## Inside the runtime: tagged pointers

 In Scrapscript, numbers are arbitrary-size integers.
-Fortunately, most numbers are small [citation needed], and fortunately, 63 bits can represent a lot of them.
+Fortunately, most numbers are small{{ site.citation_needed }}, and fortunately, 63 bits can represent a lot of them.

 Yes, 63, not 64.
 One of the pointer tagging tricks we do is bias heap-allocated objects by 1.
 Since all heap allocations are multiples of 8 bytes (at least;